-One of the most important steps you can take to ensure the time and money you spend writing and publishing content on your business blog isn’t wasted is to create an editorial calendar.
+Creating an editorial calendar is one of the most important steps you can take to ensure the time and money you spend writing and publishing content on your business blog isn’t wasted.

-However, to develop a blog editorial calendar that helps you achieve the best results for your business, you need to do some planning.
+However, developing an editorial calendar for blogs that helps you achieve the best results for your business requires some planning.

-While you might think simply sitting down and writing about whatever topic strikes you each day will work fine, the reality is you need a plan or you might not be creating the kind of content that your target audience wants and needs.
+While you might think that simply relying on inspiration to help you write about a new topic every day is enough, the reality is that without some sort of plan you’re unlikely to create the kind of content your target audience wants and needs.

-That means there is a lot of competition out there for your audience’s attention, so you need to make sure your content stands out as meaningful and valuable to them.
+That means there is a lot of competition out there for your audience’s attention, so you need to make sure your content stands out as meaningful and valuable.